Ouranosinc/xclim-testdata/README.md

 When updating a dataset in `xclim-testdata` using a development branch and Pull Request, once changes have been merged to the `main` branch, you should tag a new version of `xclim-testdata`.

-The version tag of `xclim-testdata` should follow a [calendar versioning](https://calver.org/) scheme (i.e. version string follows from `YYYY.MM.DD-r#`) reflecting the date of the tag creation, with modifiers if required.
+The version tag of `xclim-testdata` should follow a [calendar versioning](https://calver.org/) scheme (i.e. version string follows from `vYYYY.MM.DD-r#`) reflecting the date of the tag creation, with modifiers if required.